 Find a job when you are new in town and don't know anyone?
 How?
-I wrote this article in 1997 and it's still a good way to find employment.
+Going to the local cafe is a good way to find short-term employment.
 This actually makes looking for work a fun part of the day.

 Our experience shows a good place to start is the local cafe – the greasy spoon, hometown coffee shop, or family run diner.
 We find many small towns have a local restaurant that serves as the town’s gathering point.
 It is a hub of activity and information.